logzio/logz-docs/_source/user-guide/alerts/correlated-alert.md

   - shalper
 ---

-Some security situations are best captured by correlating events.
-These events may be simultaneous or occur in sequence.
+Some situations are best captured by correlating events captured by different logs.
+These events may occur simultaneously or occur in sequence.

-For example, an email attachment followed by a malware infection, or privilege elevation followed by a configuration change, or a bruteforce attack followed by a successful login.
-These are all examples where correlating events identify high severity security events more strongly compared with the discrete events alone.
+To correlate logs, we need to configure 2 search queries, and select an aggregation criteria.
+This tutorial assumes you are familiar with the process of configuring a single-query alert.
+It explains what's different when correlating queries.

 #### Configuring a correlated alert
 {:.no_toc}

-To correlate logs, we need to configure 2 search queries, select an aggregation criteria, and join the queries.
-This tutorial assumes you are familiar with the process of configuring a single-query alert.
-It explains what's different when correlating queries.

 1. toc list
 {:toc}